usdetour/usdetour.github.io/README.md

 I&rsquo;ve tried to isolate only the minimum necessary markup features, from HTML ["1.2"](http://www.w3.org/MarkUp/draft-ietf-iiir-html-01.txt) to 5.1.

-I&rsquo;ve&rsquo;nt intentionally limited usage of recent CSS features (e.g. there are media queries) but most of the design has been in terms of typography, focused on long-term usability over passing prettiness.
+I&rsquo;ve&rsquo;nt held back on using contemporary CSS features (e.g. there are media queries) but most of the design has been in terms of typography, focused on long-term usability over passing prettiness.